claudiospizzi/mqtt2loxone/README.md

 This node.js application is a bridge between the [Loxone Smart Home] and a mqtt broker.
-The Loxone MiniServer can publish any message by using the http virtual output and the REST API of mqtt2loxone listening on port 3000.
-The request uri must have the prefix `/mqtt/`.
+The Loxone MiniServer can publish any message by using the http virtual output and the REST API of mqtt2loxone listening on port 3000 by default.
+The request uri must have the prefix `/mqtt/` to publish mqtt messages.

 ## Installation